2. Developmental Factors

 B. Cycles, Curves, Models, and Laws

 Models are another classic way to conceptually constrain and predict the behavior of a system.
-We saw several models in Chapter 8.
-We also introduced a few universal models, including exponential foresight (Chapter 2) and evo devo (this chapter), and some related submodels.
+Again, we covered a starter set of important models in Chapter 6.
+We also introduced a few universal models, including exponential foresight (Chapter 7) and evo devo foresight (this chapter), and some related submodels.
 All models are incomplete and wrong in part, but the better ones uncover causal variables and relationships that help us better understand and simulate the system in question.

 Futurist’s Pierre Wack’s predictable “dominant tendencies” (“tendances lourdes”, in French), are models that trying to be candidates for forces, constraints, or laws that affect classes of complex systems.
 Just as there are laws of physics, chemistry, and biology, we know there are laws, or at least, statistically dominant tendencies, of societies, economies, technologies.
 But until they are accepted by the scientific community as laws, they are just models.